tomjarosz/DayTripper_Itinerary_App/README.md

 Carlos Alvarado
 Tom Jarosz

-DayTripper was developed as a project for University of Chicao CS122 class (Winter 2017).
+DayTripper was developed as a project for University of Chicago CS122 class (Winter 2017).